Sometimes, round worms may already be present in your cat’s digestive tract when it is born or when it is very young.

 The British Small Animal Veterinary Association has guidelines for the worming of companion animals and they recommend that dogs and cats should be wormed regularly as advised by the pet’s veterinary surgeon.

 Your vet will be able to supply you with the wormer(s) which is (are) best suited to your pet and the worming regime will be very dependent upon your pet’s lifestyle and your own.
 Wormers can take the form of a spot-on, pills, pastes and liquids to name a few.

 In some instances your vet will recommend worming once every few months and in other instances more frequent worming will be advisable.
 It all depends on the age and lifestyle of your pet and whether or not there are vulnerable people in contact with your pet, such as children and/or those who have compromised immune systems.

 Always follow your vet’s advice when worming your pet as not all worming products are suitable for all breeds.

 Want to know more?

 We hope this helped to answer your questions about how cats get worms.
-However, if you have another question about worms, your cat’s health or any other questions about your feline friend then we’d like to help.
-Submit your question below.
+If you’d like to learn more about worms, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.